 2. Pacific Resort Rarotonga

-Also located in a prime location at Muri beach, Pacific Resort is amongst the best Muri Beach accommodation in Rarotonga and shouldn’t be missed.
-As well as offering babysitting services and a kids club, there’s a large swimming pool surrounded by lush green palm trees.
+As well as offering babysitting services and a kids club, there’s a large outdoor swimming pool surrounded by tropical gardens.
 The surrounding greenery gives the resort a private feel, especially being right on the most popular beach in Rarotonga.

-Treat yourself to a massage or other spa services or visit their restaurant for some enticing dining options.
+Treat yourself to a massage or other spa services or visit the restaurant for some enticing dining options.

-Pacific Resort has a beautiful beachfront area teeming with palm trees reserved for wedding ceremonies.
-Check this place out if you’re interested in an island wedding.
+The resort has a beautiful beachfront area teeming with palm trees reserved for wedding ceremonies.
+So, definitely check this place out if you’re interested in an island wedding.

 - Babysitting and kids club